-Dr. Yarnold’s research interests are focused in the areas of structural sensing, instrumentation/testing, and structural health monitoring.
+Dr. Yarnold’s research interests are focused in the areas of structural steel behavior, sensing technology, instrumentation/testing, and structural health monitoring.
 He has extensive experience with experimental testing of structural systems that includes laboratory and field assessment.
 To date he has field evaluated and/or monitored roughly 15 structures.
 Dr. Yarnold has lead research projects for the National Science Foundation, state departments of transportation, and private engineering firms.
 He is an active member of several national committees through the American Society of Civil Engineers and the Transportation Research Board.